How Many Cups Of Rice For 10 People? (Cooked And Uncooked)

 Surprisingly, it can grow up to three times its original size, so the general rule for serving portions does not apply to wild rice.
 As a rule, one cup (160 g) of uncooked wild rice can transform into three cups once boiled, which means that 1/3 cup (53 g) will make a full cup of cooked rice—a whole main course portion for an adult person.

-Subsequently, when cooking for 10 people, you’d have to cook 3 1/3 cups (533 g) of wild rice for a main course meal and about 1 ½ cups (240) to provide rice side dish for 10.
+Subsequently, when cooking for 10 people, you’d have to cook 3 1/3 cups (533 g) of wild rice for a main course meal and about 1 ½ cups (240) to provide a rice side dish for 10.

 Cooking Rice For a Crowd Of 10 People On The Stove